Testing a Remote MySQL Connection

-To test a remote MySQL connection in Linux terminal:
+To test a remote MySQL connection in Linux terminal, simply replace

 If you are getting an error when trying to connect to your remote MySQL server

 ERROR 2003 (HY000): Can't connect to MySQL server on '22.214.171.124.22' (111)

 or in Windows Telnet